Montana Cabin Home Tour

 The Living Room Addition

-We added on a living room addition so we had a larger place to gather because the original cabin was barely a thousand square feet which made it a little crowded for our family of 6.
+We added on a living room addition so we had a larger place to gather.
+The original cabin was barely a thousand square feet which made it a little crowded for our family of 6.
 We hired a local guy to do the addition and I love how it turned out.

 The Living Room addition is lower than the main cabin and has made the cabin much more enjoyable with our large family.
 We chose to do stained concrete floors and put the heating inside the floor.
 It gets below zero often in the winter and the floors are always warm in the winter which we love.